-The company’s unlawful action resulted in 30 times the approved level of nitrogen oxides spewing from these cars, posing a threat to human health.
-About 105, 000 such cars with 2.0L diesel engines were imported and sold in Canada based on fraudulent regulatory submissions, all of which is illegal.
+The company’s unlawful action resulted in 35 times the approved level of nitrogen oxides spewing from these cars, posing a threat to human health.
+More than 100, 000 cars with 2.0L diesel engines were imported and sold in Canada based on fraudulent regulatory submissions, all of which is illegal.